JJDHooghiem/enksrf/README.md

 	     HPHR : ndarray, dtype=float, (N,)

 	     x : ndarray, dtype=float, (K,)

+    	     may_reject : ndarray, dtype=boolean, (N,)
+	     		  observations that may be assimilated dim N
 	'''
 ```
 It is important to specify arrays to be Fortran-contigious for N-dim arrays if N>1, so the memory layout is compatible with the Fortran routine used, this can be done as follows: